yunusparvezkhan/go-c101/README.md

 Anonymous functions have access to variables from the enclosing scope, and they can form closures by capturing and referencing these variables.
 This flexibility makes them useful for concise and expressive code, especially in situations where you need to define a small piece of logic without creating a separate named function.

+## Pointers

+Pointers in Go are variables that store the memory address of another variable.
+They are a powerful feature that enables efficient memory management and direct access to values stored in memory.
+Understanding pointers is essential for working with certain data structures, managing memory, and optimizing performance in Go.

+Here are the key concepts related to pointers in Go:

+1. **Declaration and Initialization:**
+    - You can declare a pointer using the **`*`** symbol.
+For example, **`var ptr *int`** declares a pointer to an integer.
+    - Pointers are initialized with the memory address of a variable using the **`&`** operator.
+For instance, **`ptr = &someVariable`** assigns the memory address of **`someVariable`** to the pointer **`ptr`**.

+    ```go
+    var x int = 42
+    var ptr *int = &x
+    ```

+2. **Dereferencing:**
+    - To access the value stored at the memory address pointed to by a pointer, you use the **`*`** operator.
+This is known as dereferencing.

+    ```go
+    fmt.Println(*ptr) // Prints the value stored at the memory address pointed to by ptr
+    ```

+3. **Null Pointers:**
+    - Go has a concept of a **`nil`** pointer, which is a pointer that does not point to any valid memory address.
+Therefore, you can assign **`nil`** to a pointer.

+    ```go
+    var ptr *int // nil pointer
+    ```

+4. **`New` Function:**
+    - The **`new`** function allocates memory for a variable and returns a pointer to that memory.
+It initializes the allocated memory to zero values.

+    ```go
+    ptr := new(int) // Allocates memory for an integer and returns a pointer to it
+    ```

+5. **Pointer Arithmetic:**
+    - Unlike some languages, Go does not support pointer arithmetic.
+You cannot perform operations like adding or subtracting integers directly from pointers.
+6. **Passing Pointers to Functions:**
+    - You can pass pointers to functions, allowing the function to modify the original values by dereferencing the pointer.

+    ```go
+    func increment(x *int) {
+        *x++
+    }

+    num := 10
+    increment(&num)
+    ```

+7. **Pointers and Data Structures:**
+    - Pointers are commonly used in Go to work with data structures like linked lists and trees, where dynamic memory allocation and manipulation are required.

+    ```go
+    type Node struct {
+        data int
+        next *Node
+    }
+    ```

+Pointers in Go contribute to the language's efficiency and allow developers to manage memory explicitly when needed.
+They are used judiciously, often in conjunction with built-in data types and structures, to achieve better performance and flexibility.
+While powerful, developers should use pointers carefully to avoid common pitfalls like dereferencing nil pointers, causing memory leaks, or accessing invalid memory addresses.